AutodeskGames/stingray-docs/source/stingray_help/lighting_rendering/capture_frames_tool.md

 <dd>The frame rate that is used to simulate the game or editor playback while capturing.</dd>

 <dt>Resolution</dt>
 <dd>Lets you set a resolution for your capture.
-Select 1920 x 1080 (default), 1280 x 780, or enter a custom resolution.</dd>
+Select 1920 x 1080 (default), 1280 x 780, or enter a custom resolution.
+The custom resolution you set here is available only when capturing from Story and not when capturing from Flow.</dd>

+>**Note:** Compile the level or press F5 before capturing to take into account the level changes, especially if you add back to the Capture Frames tool a camera previously used for frame capturing and then deleted from the level.